This makes the research process more enjoyable.

 If your instructor provided a list of possible topics, you may still need to find a focus within the broader topic.
 See the Refine Your Topic page for help.

-This is an important step that helps you direct your research by focusing on a specific position or point of view.
+This is an important step that helps you by focusing on a specific position or point of view.

 As the name implies, a research question will end with a question mark.
 For example, on the topic of hospital infections, an appropriate research question could be “Does hand washing among healthcare workers reduce hospital-acquired infections?"